vit-pi/StaircaseModel/README.md

 This project provides the code to explore a generalisation of the staircase model for bacterial evolution of antibiotic resistance [1].
 This software was created to research the effect of bacterial motility on the evolution of antibiotic resistance [2].
 It is instructive to firstly read [2], in order to understand this project.
 The code consists of two parts: preprocessing (C++) and postprocessing (Python).
 In the preprocessing, the Next Reaction Method is used to sample the stochastic trajectories of the staircase model.
 The output can contains various features: snapshots of the statespace at respective times, identified first arrival times corresponding to adaptatation, etc. In postprocessing, this output can be used to create various plots, see [2] for examples.

 # Steps to run the code:
+## Preprocessing:
-## Preprocessing (tested on Linux with supercomputing cluster operated by SLURM):
+(Tested on Linux with supercomputing cluster operated by SLURM with 100 nodes (skylake architecture).
+Estimated install time 1 hour.
+Estimated run time 4 days.)
-1) Prepare a folder od a disk with sufficient free space - usually thousands of output files are created after a submission of a job arry into the SLURM.
+1) Prepare a folder od a disk with sufficient free space - usually thousands of output files are created after a submission of a job array into the SLURM.
 2) Install GNU C Compiler, for example with a command: module load gcc-9.3.0
 3) Compile the files, for example with a command: g++ -std=c++11 -O3 -march=skylake MMainFile.cpp Lattice.cpp Functions.cpp
 4) Create a submission bash file for SLURM, job arrays are often needed, for example Bash.sh: